Haydn-Martin/Haydn-Martin.github.io/_posts/2024-08-02-The-Only-Statistics-You-Need.md

 # Title

-Most people don't need to be fully acquianted with statistics.
+Most people don't need to know statistics.

 This is a good thing.

-The world CHECK would be a very boring place if everyone knew what STATISTICAL THEORY was.
+The world would be a very boring place if everyone knew what Markov's inequality was.

-BUT everyone could do with a basic understanding of the most-common statistical traps.
+But everyone could do with a basic understanding of the most-common statistical traps.
 Understanding of these will have practical consequences for you in every-day life.

-Luckily, there aren't that many and they aren't that hard to understand.
+Luckily, there aren't that many, and they aren't that hard to understand.

 ### What do the numbers actually say?

-This might sound utterly redundant to express but:

-Before letting data inform your decisions, it's good to know what the data...actually...is.
+Before letting data inform your decisions, it's good to know what the data actually is.

 Sounds simple, right?